amarmrf/mapbox-react/note.md

 # Experience:

-To be honest as a daily VUe developer, I started by revisiting my React knowhow especially regarding the basics of Hooks.
+To be honest as a daily Vue developer, I started by revisiting my React knowhow especially regarding the basics of Hooks.
 It turned out to be very similar to Vue, so I managed to implement the app in react.

 Online tutorials did help in this phase and I took a very simple starter code from here https://youtu.be/JJatzkPcmoI which is a create-react-app template with a react-map-gl dependency.
 After that I code everything from scratch and look for some styling inspiration for similar mapbox app.